 Table 16 provides a list of stations and studies conducted by the WBEA for research and development purposes.
 Current studies conducted at WBEA Air Monitoring Stations include the Continuous Hydrocarbon Instrument Evaluation Study, the Continuous Particulate Instrument Evaluation Study, and the Turf Surrogate Surface Sampler study.
-Note: The Turf Surrogate Surface Sampler study was paused in October as the equipment cannot collect data in freezing temperatures.
+Note: The Turf Surrogate Surface Sampler study was paused in October for the winter months as the equipment cannot collect data in freezing temperatures.